 7. Reasons/purposes for processing information

-The following is a broad description of the way FAB processes personal information.
+The following is a broad description of the way the Federation processes personal information.
 To understand how your own personal information is processed you may also need to refer to any personal communications you have received.

 We process personal information to enable us to provide representative and support services to qualifications and assessment organisations and related stakeholders, to promote our services, to maintain our own accounts and records and to support and manage our employees.